 As the condition progresses, most common symptoms include:

 You should refrain from rubbing your eyes.
-This can aggravate the cornea tissue and make symptoms worse.
+This can aggravate the corneal tissue and make symptoms worse.
 During the early stages, vision can be corrected with eyeglasses.
 As the condition progresses, a Rigid Gas Permeable contact may be worn to correct distorted vision.

 At EyeHealth Northwest, our Opticians are committed to helping you get the best pair of glasses you have ever had.
 Opticians are Nationally Certified by the American Board of Opticianry and participate in ongoing continue education courses to deliver the best possible care with the most advanced technology and fashion.
 We can take stress out of the process, making it enjoyable for you and your family.